 About André Malraux's Infamous Expedition to Banteay Srei

-In December 1923, with a written recommendation signed by French Minister Albert Sarrault and in spite of serious reservations from George Groslier, the founder of Phnom Penh National Museum, André Malraux and his wife, Clara, visits Banteay Srei and attempts to loot several statues from the temple.
+In December 1923, with a written recommendation signed by French Minister Albert Sarraut and in spite of serious reservations from George Groslier, the founder of Phnom Penh National Museum, André Malraux (3 Nov 1901, Paris - 23 Nov 1976, Creteil, France) and his wife, Clara, visits Banteay Srei and attempts to loot several statues from the temple.

 This incident has been widely studied, for instance here or in Walter Langlois' The Indochina Adventure (Pall Mall Press, London, 1966).
 In 1998, Belgian researcher Raoul-Marc Jennar discovered the letter Malraux, then under house-arrest at the Phnom Penh Manolis Hotel, addressed to the French Résident-Général, in order to have the case against him dismissed.

 Raoul Marc Jennar (6 July 1946, Mont-sur-Marchienne, Belgium) is a researcher and consultant in international relations who has advised the Cambodian government during the post Khmer-Rouge transition period (1989-1999), and again since 2016 as Diplomatic Advisor to the Minister of Foreign Affairs and International Cooperation.

 Both as a journalist and diplomatic adviser, Jennar pleaded for a stronger support from the West to the Cambodian reconstruction effort.
 After meeting with Prince Norodom Sihanouk and members of the FUNCINPEC in France, he visited refugee camps in Thailand during the fall of 1988 (and then again in 1991), and became diplomatic adviser to the International Forum of NGO in Cambodia until 1992.
 He also supervised the UNESCO Program ¨Culture of Peace in Cambodia¨ until 1999.